tam17aki/music-esprit-python/README.md

   - **Fast Iterative Methods**:
     This approach prioritizes computational speed, making it ideal for applications where frequencies are well-separated.
     - **RELAX**: A greedy algorithm that estimates parameters sequentially.
 It iteratively finds the strongest signal component, subtracts it, and repeats the process on the residual signal, offering exceptional speed for well-separated sinusoids.
+    - **CFH (Iterative DFT Interpolation)**: An extremely fast iterative method similar in structure to RELAX.
+Instead of a dense spectral search, it uses a high-accuracy, closed-form DFT interpolation method to pinpoint frequencies from just three DFT samples, offering one of the fastest estimation times.
+      - **Multiple Interpolators**: Supports multiple 3-point interpolation strategies, allowing a trade-off between computational simplicity (**Candan**) and numerical robustness (**HAQSE/Serbes**).
 - **Full Parameter Estimation**: Not just frequencies, but also amplitudes and phases are estimated using a subsequent least-squares fit.
 - **Object-Oriented Design**: Algorithms are encapsulated in clear, reusable classes with a consistent API, promoting clean code and extensibility.
 - **Enhanced Accuracy Options**: Includes advanced techniques like **Forward-Backward Averaging** (via Mixins) and **Total Least Squares (TLS)** versions for most algorithms to improve performance in noisy conditions.